Ashwini-Shalke/AutoLayout/README.md

 # Autolayout

-Auto Layout is my very first mini project, which I completed successfully with the help of Brian Voong videos.
+Auto Layout is a mini project, which I completed successfully with the help of Brian Voong videos.
 This project is simple and a good start for the beginners.
 In this we will see how we can swipe pages and  implemment Autolayout.

 Here is a brief notes of all the topics which I learnt in this project.